 The new Hello Kitty train was unveiled to the world last summer but only began running on January 29.
-The train will take passengers from Kansai Airport to Kyoto passing by Osaka and Tennoji (also the route backwards).
+The train will take passengers from Kansai Airport to Osaka and Kyoto (also the route backwards).

 The train covers the distance between Kansai Airport and Tennoji in 35 minutes, reaches Shin-Osaka in 50 minutes and Kyoto Station in 80 minutes.